johneastman/boomerang_go/docs/syntax.md

   }
 };
 ```
-The block statement associated with the case matching the `when` expression is run and the value of the last statement or expression is returned (see [Block Statements](#block-statements) for more information).
+The block statement associated with the matching case is run and a monad is returned (see [Block Statements](#block-statements) for more information).

 `when` expressions act as both "if-'else if'-else" and switch statements, depending on how they are implemented (although in Boomerang, `when` is an expression and can return a value).
 When the implementation acts as a switch statement, an expression is provided after `when` and the `is` keyword comes before each case.
 For example: